lizzybrooks/python-possible/2-python-installation.md

   * Install the [Python Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python), which essentially makes your text editor into an IDE (I think).
   * Install [CodeRunner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner)

+* [PyCharm](https://www.jetbrains.com/pycharm/) is a nice IDE.
+The free community version is good.

+Once you have your development environment set up, add your project folder to your editor or IDE (in Atom, go to File --> Add Project Folder).

+Open your hello.py file and run it.
+If you're using the Script package in Atom, you run with `COMMAND i`.
+You should see your output in a console in the bottom of the editor.

+### Congratulations.
+Take a break.